-Venezuela has announced it is ending efforts to improve diplomatic relations with Washington after comments by the woman nominated as the next envoy to the UN vowed to oppose "a crackdown on civil society" in the “repressive” OPEC nation.
+Venezuela has announced it is ending efforts to improve diplomatic relations with Washington after the woman nominated as the next envoy to the UN vowed to oppose "a crackdown on civil society" in the “repressive” OPEC nation.

-The Foreign Ministry in Caracas said Samantha Power's remarks had contradicted “in tone and content” what it said US Secretary of State John Kerry told his Venezuelan counterpart, Elias Jaua, during their meeting last month.
+The Foreign Ministry in Caracas said Power's remarks contradicted “in tone and content” what it said US Secretary of State John Kerry told his Venezuelan counterpart, Elias Jaua, during their meeting last month.

 “They include the violation of human rights at the illegal prison in Guantanamo, the killing of civilians by drones, and the lamentable persecution unleashed against Edward Snowden.”